NF (rapper): 2015-2016: Mansion, Therapy Session

+2017-2019: Perception, The Search

+In 2017, Feuerstein collaborated with rapper Futuristic on the song "Epiphany", which enhanced his career in the secular hip-hop industry.

-On October 6, 2017, NF released his third studio album, Perception.
+On October 6, 2017, Feuerstein released his third studio album, Perception.
 The album debuted at No. 1 on the Billboard 200, making it his first chart-topping album and the second artist in 2017 to release a No. 1 album without having charted on the Hot 100.
 The next week, "Let You Down" became his first single to chart on the Hot 100, debuting at 87.
 It became a sleeper hit, taking 17 weeks to reach its peak at No. 12.
+The song was nominated for a Teen Choice Award in the R&B/Hip Hop category but lost.
+It would go on to become certified platinum—selling over 1,000,000 units—by the RIAA on January 11, 2019.
+His song "Destiny", from Perception, is included in the video game MLB The Show 18.

-After the success of Perception, he announced he would begin touring mid-2018 with rappers Logic and Kyle.
-It was certified platinum—selling over 1,000,000 units—by the RIAA on January 11, 2019.
+Following the success of Perception, he announced he would begin touring mid-2018 with rappers Logic and Kyle.

-His song "Destiny" is included in the video game MLB The Show 18.

-In 2018, NF released the non-album single "No Name" on January 19.
+In 2018, Feuerstein released the non-album single "No Name" on January 19.
 Later, he would release the song "Why", the first single preceding his fourth studio album.

-On May 30, 2019, he released the title track of the album "The Search".
-He would later release two more singles, "When I Grow Up" on June 27, and "Time" on July 12.
-The Search was released on July 26.
+On May 30, 2019, he released "The Search", the album's title track.
+He would later release two more singles, "When I Grow Up" on June 27 and "Time" on July 12.
+The Search was released on July 26, 2019.

 On December 3, 2019, Feuerstein released the single "Paid My Dues", as well as a music video for the song.